tjmahr/dissertation/docs/22-aim2-methods.md

 presented onscreen—a familiar object and an unfamiliar object—and the child hears a prompt to view one of the images.
-In the *correct pronunciation* (or *real word*) and *mispronunciation* conditions, the child hears either the familiar word (e.g., *soup*) or a one-feature mispronunciation of the first consonant of the target word (*shoup*).
+In the *correct pronunciation* (or *real word*) and *mispronunciation* conditions, the child hears either the familiar word (e.g., *duck*) or a one-feature mispronunciation of the first consonant of the target word (*guck*).
 These conditions are designed to test whether children associate mispronunciations with novel objects.
-To encourage fast referent selection, there were also trials in a *nonword* condition where the label was an unambiguous novel word (e.g., *cheem* presented with images of a bed and a novel-looking pastry mixer).
+To encourage fast referent selection, there were also trials in a *nonword* condition where the label was an unambiguous novel word (e.g., *shann* presented with images of a cup and a novel-looking bassoon reed).
 Each nonword was constructed to match the phonotactic probability of one of the mispronunciations.
 Figure \@ref(fig:sample-mp-screen) shows the screens used in two trials.
 Importantly, within a block of trials, the child never hears both the